Posted on 16 Comments

 Both have plastic housing, metal gear, and ~20cm lead.
 Both feature digital chips inside.

-So, considering the size and the reasonable price of this little beast, it can be a great option for your future RC Glider.
+So, considering the size and the reasonable price, it can be a great option for your future RC Glider.

 JX DPI HV0903MG [Digital]